ewaldhorn/bouncies/README.md

 This project can be used as a reference to get you started with Go game development, especially if you are interested in using the fantastic Ebitengine game engine.

+IMPORTANT:  This is still very much WIP...
+I'll be expanding it over the next few weeks, schedule permitting.

 ## What

 The number one question I've received after some of my talks (list here: <https://nofuss.co.za/about/>)